-1. Any and all students and/or persons participating on campus in unauthorized group meetings which create a disturbance, cause destruction of college or personal property, or bring discredit to the College, shall be subject to disciplinary action and civil action.

-2. Participants are defined as those persons actively engaged in the action and those drawn to the scene, out of curiosity, as spectators.
+- Any and all students and/or persons participating on campus in unauthorized group meetings which create a disturbance, cause destruction of college or personal property, or bring discredit to the College, shall be subject to disciplinary and civil - 2.
+Participants are defined as those persons actively engaged in the action and those drawn to the scene out of curiosity, as spectators.
 Any students who can be identified personally by College officials and/or through photographs taken at the scene of the disturbance are also defined as participants.

-USE OF COLLEGE FACILITIESFor Student Group Gatherings
+USE OF COLLEGE FACILITIES For Student Group Gatherings